Guide to Applying

 Most scholarship committees are not looking for all of these requirements.
 Many are only looking for one or two, and by far the most common requirements are Academics, Leadership, and Work Experience.
 However, as a potential applicant, it’s important to keep in mind how you fulfill each of these requirements.

-Most scholarships involve some sort of written portion, usually an essay.
+Many scholarships require an essay in addition to the application form.
 These essays are important because they communicate your values and opinions to committees.

 Tell us about yourself.